 Use VPN when using Public Wireless Networks: Public wifi does not provide any security for its users.
 Using a Virtual Private Network will encrypt your internet traffic and will keep you safe from cyber hackers.
 Brewster Academy has set up a VPN for you to use on all of your devices.
 If you need instructions on how to enable VPN, please contact the Tech Office.

-Please stop in if you would like help securing your devices and backing up your computer!
+Please stop into the Tech Office if you would like help securing your devices and backing up your computer!